Ravenbite/simple-http-1.0-webserver-c/README.md

         - ipc via semaphores and sharedMemory
         - implement thread master or some kind of pool with fixed slots.
 A new connection is only accepted if one thread is rdy to work.

+    () Copyright informations:
+        -Thank you de.freepik.com for your free pictures: https://de.freepik.com/vektoren/geschaeft Those are beeing used inside the example html sites (ex. error404).